tubaplayerdis/BR-LuaRuntime/API.md

 ### `SetOutChannelVal(Value)`

-Sets the value of this Brick's output channel
+Sets the value of this bricks output channel

 **Parameters:**
 *   `Value` (**number**): The value to set the output channel to